lkolbly/wows-replays/README.md

 - DamageReceived: Emitted whenever damage is dealt to a ship.
 - ArtilleryHit: Emitted whenever either the player's guns hit a ship or whenever the player's ship is hit by shells.
 This packet has many unknown fields.
 - Banner: Emitted when the player receives a banner.
+- ShipDestroyed: Emitted when a ship kills another, contains both victim and perpetrator IDs as well as cause (e.g. artillery, fire, ramming).

 Packet wishlist
 ===============